Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 and

 the same is true when we apply templates to a sequence of nodes.
+In technical

 There are, of course, operations that have to happen in a particular order.
 For